 You may begin to apply for financial aid on November 1.
-To be eligible for consideration for financial aid, you must complete the financial aid application by February 1.
-Financial aid decisions are included with admissions decisions sent to families on March 10.
+To be eligible for consideration for financial aid, you must complete the financial aid application by January 15.
+Financial aid decisions are included with admissions decisions communicated to families on March 10.
 Awarded grants are conditional upon review of a family’s current federal tax return which must be submitted online with SSS no later than May 1 of the year preceding the next academic year.
 If your child is required to file a tax return, that form must also be submitted to SSS.

 Because we cannot provide aid to all of our qualified applicants, Tabor will wait-list an applicant who qualifies for financial aid if we do not have both financial aid and a place available.
 Once an applicant who qualifies for financial aid has been wait-listed, both a place and financial aid must become available before that applicant will be taken off the wait-list.

 Do I need to reapply for financial aid in subsequent years?

 Families must reapply for financial aid annually at http://sssbynais.org/parents/apply/

 .
 If a family’s circumstances do not change, that family should expect to continue to pay tuition at approximately the same level throughout their child’s tenure at Tabor Academy.
 Financial aid packages do not include programs beyond those expected of all students.